fruit-bat/pico-zxspectrum/README.md

 Need to implement .z80 version 3 for quick saves, which currently save 48k Spectrum images.

+I'm not convinced the noise channels on the AY-3-8912 sound correct.

 ## Build
 Fistly patch up the TinyUSB library for USB host mode, as described [here](https://github.com/raspberrypi/tinyusb/pull/7/files).